vaffel/dao/README.md

 );
 ```

-In addition to the RO and RW MySQL service, elasticsearch and memcached service layers needs to be set ut;
+In addition to the RO and RW MySQL service, elasticsearch and memcached service layers needs to be set up;

 ```php
 Vaffel\Dao\DaoFactory::setServiceLayer(